Common Budgeting Mistakes That are Setting You Back Years With Your Money Goals – Part Five in Your Ultimate Guide on How to Budget Series

 You viewed your budget as a total bummer!
 Oh, this is an easy trap to get stuck in, and that’s precisely what it is, a trap.

-You need to see your budget as a way that you are finally taking action on your goals!
+You need to see your monthly & annual budget as a way that you are finally taking action on your goals!
 Which is an amazing thing!
 Your budget isn’t holding you back from fun; it’s moving you forward with the things you identified as being extremely important to you!

-The Fix: Go back and look at your goals, revisit how having control over your finances will bring you closer to those goals.
-Be it owning your own home, or finally being able to stay home with your littles.
+The Fix: Go back and look at your goals, and revisit how having control over your finances will bring you closer to those goals.
+Be it owning your own home or finally being able to stay home with your littles.

-Now you don’t need to be Marie Kondo here, but you do need to be able to find your budget, your receipts, and your calculator, and since that’s on our phones we’re golden on that!
+Now you don’t need to be the OG clutter fighter Marie Kondo here, but you do need to be able to find your budget planner, your receipts, and your calculator, and since that’s on our phones, we’re golden on that!

 Why so often?
-Well, if you overspent on September 14th, and you wait until the end of the month to track everything, then there is no room for you to trim and course-correct by month-end.
+Well, if you overspent on September 14th and you wait until the end of the month to track everything, then there is no room for you to trim and course-correct by month-end.

 Another organizational mistake is that all of your money is pooled together.
 I mean, it sounds nice and straightforward.
-But what happens, is when you have some money allocated for vacation, some for back to school clothes and some for grocery shopping, you’re never 100% sure what each dollar is for.
-Oh, and you lost your paper budget (or you deleted your excel budget).
+But what happens is when you have some money allocated for vacation, some for back-to-school clothes, and some for grocery shopping, you’re never 100% sure what each dollar is for.
+Oh, and you lost your paper budget (or you deleted your Excel budget).
 Yikes!